BespokeTechLabs/Flinks-Redirect-Foldr/README.md

     }

 I would like to point out that this code is still used for testing purposes to request resources within a school enviroment and could change depending on Foldr Encryptions.
-But for a "stumble in the dark" I hope this may solve some challenges other developers may be facing with implmentation within School's or Businesses :)
+But for a "stumble in the dark" I hope this may solve some challenges other developers may be facing with implementation within School's or Businesses :)

 Finally, Foldr is the respective property of Minnow IT (2014).
 I would highly suggest crediting them whenever this is used.